 This Research Guide provides suggested library resources such as books, e-books, and databases with articles and images pertaining to business administration.
-Reliable, freely available Websites are also listed.
+Reliable, freely available Websites and other resources are also listed.

 Databases are for students, faculty, and staff of Tennessee State University to use to find journal articles, and other information relative to their research interest.
 Some content may be replicated on different data bases; however, each database will often have resources unique to it.
 If you find citations without the full-text, sometimes "web-bridge" will direct you to another database.